jaakofalltrade/starwars/README.md

 ## What I used

 I used [jQuery](https://jquery.com/) for most of the coding part, [Fontawesome](https://fontawesome.com/) for the fonts and [SWAPI](https://swapi.co/) the starwars api for the starwars data.
-I also used a json file for the image links because [SWAPI](https://swapi.co/) does not contain image links.
-I forgot who owns that json file so if anyone knows who is the original owner of the json file *contact me*.
+I also used a separate hardcoded json file for the image links because [SWAPI](https://swapi.co/) does not contain image links.
+I forgot who owns that json file so if anyone knows who is the **original owner** of the json file *contact me*.

 ## How to run